-- Learner engagement sustainability and climate change through curricular and topical science. - All learners to be involved and engaged in the work and life of the school through pupil voice and leadership opportunities including our Eco Committee work, Inclusion and Equity Committee and JRSO work. - Continue to prioritise quality Forest School provision at all stages to promote wellbeing, pupil self-evaluation of the management risk while building resilience and team working.
+- Review our Global Citizenship provision, to ensure that all learners engage with at least one of the Global Goal adopted by the United Nations annually. - All learners to be involved and engaged in the work and life of the school through pupil voice and leadership opportunities including our Eco Committee work, Inclusion and Equity Committee and JRSO work.